Your Medical Decisions

 Document and Record Your Treatment Preferences

-“Advance directive” is a legal term that refers to a person's instructions for how his or her future medical care decisions should be made when he or she is not able to make those decisions for himself or herself.
-An advance directive is a written legal document.
+Advance directive is a general legal term that refers to your instructions of how your future medical care decisions should be made when you are no longer able to make those decisions.
+The best way to communicate your advanced directive

 Communicate Your Wishes for Life-Sustaining Treatment